2020 cybersecurity – putting the house in order

 The word ‘insufficient’ is key.
 The companies are being penalised for not having implemented robust security arrangements, which is fundamentally different for being fined because they were subject to a data breach.
 This was illustrated clearly by the case of British Airways, which has so far received the biggest GDPR penalty to date of $230 million.
 The ICO found that it had been ‘compromised by poor security arrangements’ and the company was fined accordingly.

-You can read the full article by TechRadar here.
+You can read the full article by TechRadar: 2020 cybersecurity – putting the house in order.